Frameworks Javascript Tutorials

 Even though we have a functional application, it does not look pretty.
 Let’s add some styling to both the speaker list page and the speaker details page.

 Angular 2 has component-level styles which only apply to elements in the component.
 You can still have global styles but we do not need them in this application.
-So with that in mind, let’s style the app component which has a class of page in its template.
+So with that in mind, let’s style the app component which has a class of pages in its template.

 In the css file app.component.css add there